-Section Number Summary Impact CBO Score(s) SEC.
-44201(h) of Part 2 includes conforming language for plans on the ACA exchanges covering gender transition services as Essential Health Benefits (EHB) The definitions of "male" and "female" and the extensive list of exceptions suggest that the Administration is refining their language around prohibition of gender-affirming care to apply to as many trans and nonbinary youth as possible Would ultimately result in states financing these procedures with just state funds (if they choose to cover them) or not providing these services at all to trans youth, so they and their parents must pay out of pocket The funding prohibition at Sec.
+Section Number Summary lm pact CBO Score(s) Section Number Attempts to create exceptions for intersex individuals and other people that need the procedures or treatments for other conditions.
+SEC.
+44201(h) of Part 2 includes conforming language for plans on the ACA exchanges covering gender transition services as Essential Health Benefits (EHB) · apply to as many trans and nonbinary youth individuals as possible Would ultimately result in states financing these procedures with just state funds (if they choose to cover them) or not providing these services at all to trans youthpeople who need them, so they andor their parentsfamilies must pay out of pocket The funding prohibition at Sec.
 44125 applies to individuals under age 18.
 However, Sec.
 44201(h) (page 108 of the PDF) prohibits "coverage of gender transition procedures" as EHB.
 This would ban GAC in Medicaid Alternative Benefit Plans (ABPs), applying to most Medicaid expansion adults, as well as other adults enrolled in ABPs.
-Regarding the marketplace, while the subheading says this prohibition applies to plans offered by Exchanges, the legislative text amends the ACA's EHB provision, which has much
+CBO Score(s) • Regarding the marketplace, while the subheading says this prohibition applies to plans offered by Exchanges, the legislative text amends the ACA's EHB provision, which has much broader applicability.
+(See, Yates v.
+United States , 574 U.S. 528, 552 (2015) (Alito, J., concurring) ("Titles, of course, are not dispositive."); Bhd. of R.R.
+Trainmen, 331 U.S. at 528 ("[H]eadings and titles are not meant to take the